 Reeves has been practising art in Glasgow for decades and his studio space had built up a wonderful patina of paint and detritus from over the years.
 A highly respected artist and an extremely progressive printmaker, he was the Head of Printmaking at the Glasgow School of Art and instrumental in establishing the print studios in Glasgow and Edinburgh which continue to go from strength to strength.
 Despite this, Reeves is often regarded by critics as having been somewhat un-sung thus far.
 Though I’ve no doubt the passage of time will naturally remedy this, it was immensely satisfying to help raise his profile at auction and bring such fantastic examples of his work to the attention of our clients – both pre-existing fans of Reeves’ work and the newly initiated.
 The sale was a success and brings his family and representatives a step closer to the publication of his monograph, which I for one am greatly anticipating.

-Charlotte Riordan is the Head of Sale for Contemporary & Post-War Art, and a specialist in Scottish art, including the work of the Colourists, as well as British and European paintings.
+Charlotte Riordan is the Head of Sale for Modern British & Contemporary Art and a specialist in Scottish art, including the work of the Colourists, as well as British and European paintings.

 A History of Art graduate from the University of Glasgow, Charlotte specialised in inter-war European art and the British public art movement of the 1970s.